dieulien/JapanEZ/README.md

 Project is currently under development.
-Working URL will be provided in September in the Readme file.
+Live URL will be provided in September in the Readme file.
 Thank you for your interest!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).